morepath/more.pony/README.rst

 This package provides Morepath integration for the Pony_ Object-Relational Mapper library.

-This package binds the database session to the request so you can use so you can interact with the database in your App directly without using ``db_session``.
+This package binds the database session to the request so you can interact with the database in your App directly without using ``db_session``.

 Quick start